mwarning/KadNode/misc/manpage.md

     This option may occur multiple times.

   * `--peerfile` *file*
-    Import peers for bootstrapping and write good peers
+    Import DHT peers for bootstrapping and write good peers
     to this file every 24 hours and on shutdown.

+   * `--peer` *address[:port]*
+    Add a static DHT peer by IP address or domain name.
+    When no peers know then used 10s after start and and every 5min.
+    This option may occur multiple times.

   * `--user` *name*
     Change the UUID after start.